“False in one, false in all.”

 I never lost a case during my 20-year career trying criminal cases to a jury in Philadelphia when the jurist agreed with little or no prompting to instruct the jury how it should view the person’s words.

-My mentor – a crusty Italian good fellow from South Philadelphia – said such a witness “talked out of both sides of his mouth.”
+My mentor – a crusty Italian good fellow from South Philadelphia by the name of Rich DiMaio – said such a witness “talked out of both sides of his mouth.”
 He also advised me to caution the jury about truthfulness by using the Native American take on falsity, claiming that a witness “Speaks with a forked tongue.”

 The instruction was provided to American jurisprudence from the old English Common Law which lawyers in the United States incorporated here.
 The term is based on the Latin term: “Falsus in uno, falsus in omnibus.”
 The phrase literally means “false in one thing, false in everything.”
 It is the legal principle that a witness who testifies falsely about one matter is not credible to testify about any matter.